Sole trader bank accounts

 What is a sole trader bank account?

-Although some self-employed individuals manage perfectly well using a personal bank account, opening a dedicated business account can make financial management easier, improve tax efficiency, and present a more professional image to clients and suppliers.
+Although some self-employed individuals can manage with a personal bank account, opening a dedicated business account can make financial management easier by improving tax efficiency and presenting a more professional image to clients and suppliers.

 Do I need a business account as a sole trader in the UK?